apache/openwhisk-catalog/packages/jira/README.md

 - `siteName`: Your atlassian site name.
 - `accessToken`: Your JIRA personal access token.
 - `webhookName`: A name for the JIRA webhook (optional).
-- `force_http`: 'true' or 'false' (if you want to use http protocol to bypass SSL verification).
+- `forceHttp`: 'true' or 'false' (if you want to use http protocol to bypass SSL verification).
 - `events`: The [JIRA event type](https://developer.atlassian.com/server/jira/platform/webhooks/) of interest.

 The following is an example of creating a trigger that will be fired each time that there is a new issue created, deleted or modified in your atlassian site.